Free Crochet Pattern. Ribbed Mohair Hat

 Crochet Owl Decoration.
 Free pattern.

-This is from one of my first ever published patterns here on the blog.
-The other day I looked back at it and ugh, it was so badly written.
-I had very little pattern writing experience in 2015 and it shows!!
+This crochet owl decoration is from one of my first ever published patterns here on the blog.
+The other day I looked back at it, and ugh, it was so badly written.
+I had very little pattern writing experience in 2015, and it shows!!
 I am keeping the original blog post up, mostly for laughs, but also because I don’t see why I should hide it.
-Yes, I have improved quite a bit but the whole point of this blog is to record what I’ve been up to.
+Yes, I have improved quite a bit, but the whole point of this blog is to record what I’ve been up to.
 I won’t edit that.

-To accompany the updated pattern I also recorded a free video tutorial for my YouTube channel.
+To accompany the updated crochet pattern, I also recorded a free video tutorial for my YouTube channel.
 Click on the pic above to go directly to the tutorial.

 Or if you would prefer, for the price of a cup of coffee you can buy one of my other patterns from Ravelry or Lovecrafts.
 Thanks ever so much. x